coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

 * An early solution was objet mother

   - A class that contains static factory methods used to create obejcts for use in tests
+  - The name of the method helps identify the sterotypical object being created